 - chopped onions

 - Heat your smoker to 225 degrees and add your favorite wood chips. (apple wood is a good choice if you are unsure what to use)

-- Place brats inside the smoker and let cook until the interior of the brat reaches 160 degrees.
+- Place the raw bratwurst inside the smoker and let cook until the internal temperature of the brats reaches 160 degrees.
 This should take 1 hour and 45 minutes - 2 hours.